 What do I do if I cannot access the credit?

-For more information about Baylor’s AP credits, you can call the number listed above or log on to the university’s website and check all the information on their menu.
+For more information about Baylor’s AP credits, you can call the number listed above or log on to the university’s website and check all the information on its menu.